niyando/niyando.github.io/_posts/web/2018-03-14-deploying-a-rails-application-to-aws-using-elastic-beanstalk.markdown

 6) Next you will need to go through the setup by answering few questions such as ...

 - Name of your app
-- Region where it should be hosted (pick the one where your audience is)
+- Region where it should be hosted. (pick the one where your audience is)
-- Confirm the programming language and version of your app
+- Confirm the programming language and its version.
-- Set up an SSH instance (will be required to ssh into your instance.
+- Set up SSH instance (will be required to ssh into your instance.
 Always create a new key-pair if you are working with different clients)

 7) Time to create your environment.